Mountain Biking at Drumlanrig

-Challenge yourself to an exhilarating mountain bike ride on our fantastic mountain bike trails, through some of Scotland’s finest scenery.
+Challenge yourself to an exhilarating mountain bike ride on our fantastic world-class mountain bike trails through some of Scotland’s finest scenery.
 Since the introduction of our mountain bike trails in 2002 they have been constantly evolving year on year, providing a new challenge every time you visit.

 You will find a variety of trails to suit every ability and interest.
 There are gnarly ‘old school’ technical, single-track routes, swooping family trails through the beautiful Drumlanrig woodlands and quiet country back roads.

-There are four different trail types: easy (green routes), moderate (blue routes), difficult (red routes) and hard (black routes), giving you the chance to find the right one for you.
+There are three different trail types: moderate (blue routes), difficult (red routes) and hard (black routes), giving you the chance to find the right one for you.

 Don’t fear the mud!
-Showers and a bike wash are available in the Stableyard next to the Cycle Museum – so come on, get your bike!
+Showers and a bike wash are available in the Stableyard – so come on, get your bike!

 Mountain Biking in Nithsdale